Getting A Grip: What You Resist Persists

 Channeling Your Inspiration

 Creating a special space that reminds you of what's important and what you are working towards can lend itself to improve your daily outlook and modify your behavior is a positive way.
-We give power to the things that we focus on, as the more we bring a concept, feeling, or reaction to the forefront of our toolboxes, the more our brains will be likely to choose that reaction in the future.
-It may be only a simple collage of things that interest you, such as photos of places, people or things that you love.
-Fill it full of things that bring positive emotions into your day when you look at them.
-They say that what you resist persists, but there is an argument to be made that what you focus on is truly what persists.
+We give power to the things that we focus on, as the more we bring a concept, feeling, or reaction to the forefront of our emotional toolboxes, the more our brains will be most likely choose that particular reaction in the future.
+Creating a photo collage of previous experiences can help motivate you to change or complete your long-term goals.

 Bringing Your Dreams to Life

 However, we can learn to visualize positive things happening to us as well and if we commit to this daily, it will become a habit.
-Maintaining and inspiring confidence by replaying previous successes and recalling the feelings associated with them is the root concept for application.
-It's essentially a method of rehearsing your approach and strategy for a situation, as well as filling you with idiosyncratic drive as you tap into the things that make you glad to be alive and want to change.
+Maintaining and inspiring confidence by replaying previous successes and recalling the feelings associated with them is the root concept for this application as well.
+It's essentially a method of rehearsing your approach and strategy for a situation, as well as filling you with a personal drive as you tap into the things that make you glad to be alive and want to change.
 You must believe that the outcome you want is possible!

 Making a Vision Board

-What You Resist Persists
+What You Resist Persists, So Tell Someone

-BetterHelp is an online resource created with the aim of connecting more people to affordable and convenient mental health care, aspiring to reduce the stigma many people feel when seeking initial care.
-Speaking with an expert can yield insight into the areas of your life that could most benefit from making changes.
+BetterHelp is an online counseling resource created with the aim of connecting more people to affordable and convenient mental health care, aspiring to reduce the stigma many people feel when seeking initial care.
+Speaking with an expert can yield insight into the areas of your life that could most benefit from making positive changes.